Victorlemaitre/Victorlemaitre/README.md

 ## Hi there 👋

 I am a CS & Math student currently in its first year of master study at Paris Dauphine university aiming to pursue a career in deep learning research.
-I am currently looking for Internship this summer from mid May to the end of August.
+I am currently looking for an internship this summer from mid May to the end of August.

 ## CV
 [View my resume](./Resume.pdf)